This topic describes how to configure a horizontal bar chart to display query results. It also includes examples.

-The bar chart is another form of column chart, that is, a horizontal column chart.
-It is typically used for top N analysis and is configured in a way similar to a column chart.
+A bar chart is a horizontal column chart.
+It is used to analyze the top N values of fields.
+It is configured in a way similar to a column chart.

 - X-axis (vertical)

 Each rectangular bar has a fixed height and a varying width that indicates a value.
 You can use a grouped bar chart to display the data if multiple columns of data are configured for the Y-axis.

 - Log on to the Log Service console.